 After reviewing all of the comments and relevant concerns, the administration concluded that Austin Grad should opt out of campus carry.
 This decision is consistent with its current practice of prohibiting individuals from carrying any type of weapon on campus—a policy that has served the school well in the past and should do so in the future.
 This policy does not prohibit individuals from storing their properly licensed handguns in locked vehicles in the Austin Grad parking lot.

 Having a safe and secure campus environment is important to Austin Grad.
 All of us have a stake in this.
 Therefore, students, faculty, staff, and guests are encouraged to practice due diligence.

-I appreciate the effort of everyone to live within and fulfill Austin Grad’s mission “to promote knowledge, understanding, and practice of the Christian faith by equipping Christians and churches for service in the Kingdom of God.”
+I appreciate the effort of everyone to live within and fulfill Austin Grad’s mission “to promote knowledge, understanding, and practice of the Christian faith as taught in the Scriptures.”

 Grace,Stanley G. Reid, President

 |Dave Arthur||Vice President of Administration and Director of Financial Aid||DArthur@AustinGrad.edu||105|